BU-Spark/bu-spark/documentation/code-quests/apis.md

 ---
 # APIs Main Quest

 There are several key benefits of using an API for your project.
-APIs can help you to retrieve up to date data and enable external developers to (in a way) rely on a third party organization in order to add functionality to existing solutions.
+APIs can help you to retrieve up-to-date data and enable external developers to (in a way) rely on a third-party organization in order to add functionality to existing solutions.
 APIs allow for access to many online services for your project.
 The possibilities are endless because they simply provide data and can be used by nearly any programming language, allowing you to use the data in any way you see fit.
 APIs also play a strong role in terms of security governance, limiting access to any software that an application might not be allowed to use.

 ### Level One:
 → Instructions shown below.